MuhammedYahiya/EduBase/README.md

 # EduBase - Intelligent Learning Tracker

 **EduBase** is a command-line-based intelligent learning tracker that helps users monitor their learning progress across subjects and topics.
-Designed to grow from beginner to advanced, this project demonstrates a strong grasp of Python, SQL, and CLI application architecture.
+The project is now evolving to incorporate a modern web backend using Django and PostgreSQL, alongside the existing CLI version.

 ## 🚀 Features (Implemented & Planned)
 ✅ Completed: